philc/book-notes/health/why we sleep - matthew walker.md

 * Learning
   * Sleep prior to learning primes the brain to be able to form more memories.
 Like clearing the deck of the previous day's learning so there's more space for the new.
-  * 20% improvement in ability to memorize facts, after a nap
+  * There's a 20% improvement in ability to memorize facts, after a nap.
   * Sleep after learning performs memory consolidation, committing the new information.
   * After studying, sleep.
 Time awake before the exam accelerates forgetting.
   * "Before having slept, participants were fetching memories from the short-term storage site of